HypsterOP/HypsterOP/README.md

     <h1 align="center" >My Profile!</h1>
     <br>
     <div align="left">
    Hello there!
 I'm HypsterOP, I like gaming and a little programming.
-I'm a competitive game.
+I'm a competitive gamer.
 Just finished my [Bot](https://github.com/hypsterop/AneoDc-Main-) I have a lot of experience with discord bots and gaming .
     </div>
   </p>